dknapp17/audio_ml/README.md

 Notice that the spectrogram is a plot of frequency over time, having a color that represents an amplitude.
 Given a lot of Mel Spectrograms, the CNN can learn the features that identify different instruments.
 For instance, violins tend to have different frequency/amplitude combinations than cellos.

 ## Design choices.
-I chose to use a CNN to get experience building a pytorch NN from scratch.
+I chose to use a CNN to get experience building a pytorch neural network from scratch.
 Other options would have been to fine tune a pretrained neural network or use a transformer architecture and may be explored in the future.

 ## CNN Architecture